Sissaz/spotify/src/assets/instrucoes.md

 <br>
 • poetry init

 Initiates a new project with Poetry, generating the pyproject.toml file.
 During the process, you'll be prompted to provide some basic project information in the terminal.
-Simply answer the prompts and continue.
+Simply answer the prompts and continue. *Ensure that the project name matches the Python script name.

 <br>
 • poetry install